main image

 • The judge will ask your client to show evidence (invoices, correspondences, receipts, notices of the outstanding balance, etc.) they have brought to court that day.
 Sometimes the judge will keep the evidence, other times the evidence will be given right back.

-• Very rarely will a judge tell you in court their decision immediately after the hearing.
-Instead, the judge will probably tell you and your client that the decision will be mailed to you both (which usually takes a few weeks or a couple of months).
+• Very rarely will a judge tell you their decision immediately after the hearing.
+Instead, the judge will probably tell you and your client that the decision will be mailed to you both (usually takes a few weeks or months).

 How do I prepare for the small claims hearing?